MadVik2000/Grocery-Store-Management/README.md

 and many more...

 THIS IS A MAJOR MILESTONE WHERE BASIC PROJECT IS COMPLETED AND FROM HERE ADDITIONAL FUNCTIONALITIES WILL BE ADDED REGULARLY

+Update  14th June 2021

+Updated Database Model
+Created Database For Whole Grocery Store Instead Of Just Fruits Removed Unnecessary Import Statements
+Made Changes To Code According To Database Changes Made A Category Section Where User Can View Items According To Their Categories